unit8co/darts/_sources/README.rst.txt

    import pandas as pd
    from darts import TimeSeries

+   # Read a pandas DataFrame
    df = pd.read_csv('AirPassengers.csv', delimiter=",")

+   # Create a TimeSeries, specifying the time and value columns
    series = TimeSeries.from_dataframe(df, 'Month', '#Passengers')

+   # Set aside the last 36 months as a validation series
-   train, val = series.split_after(pd.Timestamp('19580101'))
+   train, val = series[:-36], series[-36:]

-Fit an exponential smoothing model, and make a prediction over the validation series' duration:
+Fit an exponential smoothing model, and make a (probabilistic) prediction over the validation series' duration:

 .. code-block:: python